 The Rosemary Bishop Indigenous Education Scholarship Program

 All Yalari students are recipients of the Rosemary Bishop Indigenous Education Scholarship.
-Yalari’s Founding Director, Waverley Stanley named the secondary scholarship program in honour of his teacher who had supported him in gaining a scholarship opportunity to attend Toowoomba Grammar School in Queensland.
+Yalari’s Founding Director, Waverley Stanley named the scholarship program in honour of his primary school teacher who supported him in gaining a scholarship to attend Toowoomba Grammar School in Queensland.

-To be eligible for a Rosemary Bishop Indigenous Education Scholarship, the applicant must be an Indigenous child from a regional, rural or remote community in Australia who is entering Year 7 in 2019.
-If you are unsure if you meet the criteria, please contact our Student Support Administrator, Kylie Bennett on (07) 5665 8688.
+To be eligible, the applicant must be an Indigenous child from a regional, rural or remote community in Australia who is entering Year 7 in 2020.

 Applications are currently closed and will reopen on 2 January 2019.

 Learn more about about how scholarship recipients are selected – Scholarship Q&A